 “Don’t be afraid to go in your library and read every book.“–Dwight D. Eisenhower

 What do Teddy Roosevelt, Franklin Roosevelt, John Kennedy, and Jimmy Carter have in common aside from having served as President of the Unites States?
+Take the quiz below.

 - They were all Republicans.